The old is new again! And just as before it promises better quality of life and overall health for everyone.

 In my opinion, and that of many other experts, bone broth belongs in every human’s diet.

-Bone broth is made by boiling and slow simmering connective tissue and bones stripped of their meat with herbs, seasonings and vegetables for anywhere from 6 to 18 hours or longer.
+Bone broth is made by boiling and slow simmering connective tissue and bones stripped of their meat (sometimes with herbs, seasonings and vegetables) for anywhere from 6 to 18 hours or longer.
 The bones and tissue typically come from chicken, fish or livestock such as cow or lamb.
 It remains an important part of the diet for people around the world and is a “secret ingredient” in many delicious dishes, called “stock”.

 Bone broth, if made correctly, will gel when cooled and has a thicker consistency than store-bought “broth”, which often contains harmful additives and flavor “enhancers”.
 We don’t need all those when we make our bone broth ourselves.

-Here is my recipe for bone broth made in the slowcooker.
+Click HERE or the button below for my recipe for bone broth made in the slowcooker.
 It couldn’t be easier.

 "Leaky gut" describes a condition where gaps open in the lining of the intestines that allow undigested foods, dangerous toxins, germs, harmful bacteria and other pathogens to pass into the blood stream.
 Once in the blood, they trigger an immune response.
 Research suggests restoring the integrity of the intestinal lining (reversing a leaky gut) can help reduce the occurrence of autoimmune diseases, allergies and more.